 "So what have you brought me this time?"
 She asked, and then she snapped her fingers—she had nice nails, Derek thought absently—and shoved her hand in his face.

 "Looky," she said, and Derek finally got the hint and leaned back a little to get a better view of her bracelet.

 She was wearing his pennies.

-"I was going to use them to make a necklace, but I bought these antiquated beads from a thrift shop in Brooklyn a few weeks ago that fit the style of the pennies perfectly and decided to make a bracelet instead since I didn't have enough beads.
+"I was going to use them to make a necklace, but I bought these antiquated beads from a thrift shop on First Ave a few weeks ago that fit the style of the pennies perfectly and decided to make a bracelet instead.
 It's pretty, isn't it?"
 She shook her hand for emphasis on the bracelet jingled.

 "Pretty cool," Derek said, surprised.
 When Emily had told him she liked being given things to make accessories and the like he'd figured she'd use the pennies for something of the sort, but he hadn't really given the finishing product, or the fact that she might wear it, much thought.
 He certainly didn't think she'd be able to make something so trendy out of it.